What is the IGRP Protocol? | How Does It Work in the Network?

 1. Proprietary: It is a special kind of protocol made only for Cisco routers.
 So, of course, it is not compatible with devices from other vendors.

-3. Slow convergence: Although the convergence of it is generally fast, it is slow in more extensive networks.
+3. Slow convergence: Although its convergence is generally fast, it is slow in more extensive networks.
 So, it can cause extended downtime and a less efficient network.

 4. Limited path selection: It picks only four paths and only gives you a few choices for how to route things.